sykang169/aws-well-architected-labs-kor/content/Review/1_reviewagine.en.md

 1. When finished, click **Save and exit** at the top.

 1. In this way, other pillars review again the question.
 To reduce the risk of the AWS Well-Architected Framework, it is necessary to apply a variety of best practices and repeat reviews.
 In real workloads, review periodically.
 It eliminates the risk of architecture and creates a scalable and secure architecture.
 If necessary, you can also conduct a review with a partner or SA.

+1. You can get more information at [https://wellarchitectedlabs.com/](https://wellarchitectedlabs.com/).